minvws/nl-covid19-coronacheck-website/en/privacy-in-app.md

 In addition to the above information, the following information is required, which varies depending on the certificate you want to retrieve:

 - If you want a certificate based on a negative test; a recent negative test result and the type of test;
-- If you want a certificate based on vaccination; if you’ve been vaccinated, using what vaccine;
+- If you want a certificate based on a vaccination; if you’ve been vaccinated, using what vaccine, and possibly a positive test result in the past (so that, in case of vaccinations that normally consist of two injections, a full vaccination certificate can be issued after only one injection if you had coronavirus prior to your vaccination;
 - If you want a certificate based on recovery; a positive test result that shows you had coronavirus in the past.

 Because the app and website use an internet connection, your IP address will also be processed.
 This is inherent to the use of internet and IP technology and is necessary to technically establish a connection between the test performer's or vaccinator's server and your phone or browser.
 The IP address is processed for management and security purposes only.